Learn the basics with a private lesson

 Backhands

-Backhand shots are played with the back of your hand facing the net, and are the weaker shot for most people.
-Depending on the player and circumstance, a backhand may be taken with both hands on the paddle handle.
+These shots are played with the back of your hand facing the net.
+They're the weaker shot for most people (if they use a forehand grip and don't change their grip to hit backhands).
+Depending on the player and circumstance, a backhand may be hit with both hands on the handle to make the shot more powerful and effective.

 The two-handed backhand is a common shot in tennis, so many players use it when switching over to pickleball.
 Press play on the video below to learn about backhands in pickleball: